Format and Style of Articles

 - Do not add your personal information (affiliation, address and short biography) when submitting the first draft!

 - Provide an abstract (approximately 100 words) and 5-8 keywords (separated by commas) at the beginning of the article.

 - Use UK spelling consistently throughout the article, but retain US spelling in American proper names, such as Pearl Harbor, or in quotes originating from US publications.

 - Capitalize all titles, subtitles and section titles, except for articles (a, an, the), coordinating conjunctions, and prepositions, which need to be in lower-case (e.g. VIEW Journal of European Television History and Culture).

 - Number all sections and sub-sections (e.g.: 1 Introduction, 2 Section 1, 2.1 Sub-Section to Section 1, 2.2 The Next Sub-Section, etc.).

 - Number all images and videos and provide them with a caption (e.g. Figure 1.
 Screengrab of so-and-so scene / Video 1.
 So-and-so scene from so-and-so tv series).

 - Clearly mark in the text when a video should be embedded (e.g. Embed Video 1 here).

-- Use hyperlinks instead of loose links throughout the text (e.g. VIEW Journal).
-Please double-check to make sure all links work.
+- Use hyperlinks instead of lose links throughout the text (e.g. VIEW Journal).
+Please double-check that all links work.

 - Use italics for programme and publication titles only.
 Use bold letters for emphasis (only where it is needed).